Jamie Shypkowski, RN, RD, LSN

 Gastrointestinal Illness: (vomiting or diarrhea) – 24 hours after the last episode of vomiting or diarrhea.

-COVID-19: Pillager Public Schools will enforce a 5-day isolation period for students and staff that test positive for COVID-19.
-People who test positive for COVID-19 must isolate for at least 5 full days from the onset of symptoms or test date (if asymptomatic) and can return if fever-free for 24 hours (without the use of fever-reducing medication) AND all symptoms have subsided AND the they will mask for days 6-10 upon return to school.
-If the individual is unable or unwilling to mask, they must remain home for 10 full days.
+COVID-19: COVID-19: Pillager Public Schools enforces a 5-day isolation period for students and staff that test positive for COVID-19 per MDH guidelines.
+People who test positive for COVID-19 must isolate at home for at least 5 full days from the onset of symptoms or test date (if asymptomatic) and can return if fever-free for 24 hours (without the use of fever-reducing medication) and have improvement in symptoms.
+When returning to school, masking is encouraged from days 6-10 after symptoms onset.

 Influenza: 24 hours after fever is resolved, improvement in symptoms, and the student is able to participate in routine activities; or duration as recommended by the provider.